ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

-In DQN four environment observations are stacked to make the observation more Markov.
-This isn't done in World Models - the observation is only of a single frame.
+In DQN four environment observations are stacked to make the observation more Markovian.
+This isn't done in World Models - the observation is a single frame.

-The **action** has three continuous dimensions - `[steering, gas, break]` (could give min / max).
-A continuous action space can make some reinforcement learning
+The **action** has three continuous dimensions - `[steering, gas, break]`.
+This is a continuous action space - the most challenging for control.

-The **reward** function is -0.1 for each frame, +1000 / N for each tile visited (N = total tiles on track).
-This reward function encourages quick driving forward on the track.
+The **reward** function is $-0.1$ for each frame, $+1000 / N$ for each tile visited, where $N$ is the total tiles on track.
+This reward function encourages quickly driving forward on the track.

-The **horizon** (aka episode length) is set to 1,000 throughout the paper codebase.
+The **horizon** (aka episode length) is set to $1000$ throughout the paper codebase.
 Changing this can have interesting effects on agent performance, and I wonder how significant this hyperparameter is on final agent performance.

 ## Working with `car-racing-v0`